-This post originally appeared on my soon-to-be-defunct cafe culture review site, Project Latte.
+This post originally appeared on my defunct cafe culture site, Project Latte.

 One of our overall favorite spots, this bakery with a northern European bent has beautiful decor and a design sense that covers the smallest details, friendly service by (mostly) women in retro mechanics uniforms, high quality baked goods, good savory items, and occasionally good Counter Culture coffee.
 In the warmer months, the backyard garden is a treasure, complete with koi pond.